 Jeanette S. Cates, PhD of Plan Your Online Business says:

 I've actually used just about every autoresponder on the market, but none are perfect.
 I'm currently beta-testing a new one that I think I will move everything to within the next month.
 But my history with autoresponders is long and varied.
 In fact, I did a full webinar on which autoresponders I've used and why I've made the switch several times.

 - 1 Shopping Cart offers my favorite interface.
 It's easy to add someone to a subset and target messages to that smaller group.
-But their is so-so at best.
-However, currently this is my main autoresponder.
+But it is so-so at best.
+However, this is currently my main autoresponder.